tbsikora/Tidio/README.md

 ## Rules

 - Please do not fork the repo, clone it and put it in your own github.
-- When possible use selectors which resembles how users interacts with the page.
+- When possible use selectors which resemble how users interacts with the page.
-- Don't push the .env file to repository.
+- Don't push the .env file to the repository.
 - If you have any questions or need help please ask us.

 ## Part 1